70 Vaulted Ceiling Ideas

 We seldom look to our ceilings for such possibilities; and what a pity indeed, for the vaulted ceiling is truly an interior renaissance man’s dream.

 These vaulted ceiling ideas are punctuated by their ability to open up rooms and lend the impression of infinite floor and wall space, as well as permitting more natural light to permeate.
 Many rooms with vaulted ceilings feature a skylight, an added luxury due to minimal roof inhibition.

 For those who wish to forgo the skylight, there are still a wealth of materials to choose from, each designed to brighten and warm up the quarters.

 Although vaulted ceilings are typically found in older homes, newer models are popularly embracing this space-altering transition with nouveau zeal.
 Whether you wish to open up your home’s interior or add a more nuanced variation to the layout, the vaulted ceiling combines time-honored architectural perfection with an ever-evolving modern feel.
-Now more than ever it’s time to look up for new ideas and transformative ways to create–and improve upon–the home you deserve.
+Now more than ever it’s time to look up new ideas and transformative ways to create and improve your home.

 Here we’ll take a look at your style options while also looking at the best rooms in which to have a vaulted ceiling.
 We’ll then inspire you with some design ideas before taking a look at how to light your vaulted face.
 Let’s get started!